pantheon-systems/documentation/source/docs/articles/sites/code/ldap-and-ldaps.md

 Users have reported success using [https://drupal.org/project/ldap](https://drupal.org/project/ldap) and [https://drupal.org/project/simple\_ldap](https://drupal.org/project/simple_ldap) to connect to LDAP servers, including Active Directory.

 ### WordPress
 WordPress has several [LDAP plugins](https://wordpress.org/plugins/search.php?q=LDAP) available.
 One of the most popular is [Simple LDAP Login](https://wordpress.org/plugins/simple-ldap-login/).
-It will provide you with  all the configuration options you need and also allows you to specify a different port to run it on.
-Being able to configure the port number is important for Pantheon Enterprise Gateway customers.
+It will provide you with  all the configuration options needed, including the ability to specify an alternate port to run on.
+The ability to designate a specific port is required for [Pantheon Enterprise Gateway](/docs/articles/sites/code/pantheon-enterprise-gateway/) users.

 ##OpenLDAP Configuration for Client Certificates for LDAPS